iem-projects/pd-iemmatrix/README.txt

 Run "./configure" and specify the path to your W32 installation of Pd (where you unzipped the W32 package of Pd) using the `--with-pd` flag.
 Make sure that the Pd-sources are in PDPATH/src and the compiled pd-binaries in PDPATH/bin.
-If they are scattered across you filesystem you can alternatively give explicitely the paths to your "m_pd.h" (with `--includedir`) and to your "pd.lib" (with `--libdir`).
+If they are scattered across you filesystem you can alternatively give explicitly the paths to your "m_pd.h" (with `--includedir`) and to your "pd.lib" (with `--libdir`).
-Don't forget to override the default extension ("pd_linux" on linux-systems) with the more appropriate "dll".
+Don't forget to override the default extension ("pd_linux" on Linux-systems) with the more appropriate "dll".
 On bash this looks like: